Teddy Davison: Return to Chesterfield

-Davison was not out of a job for long as he was immediately offered his old job as manager of Chesterfield who had just parted company with Bobby Marshall.
+Davison was not out of a job for long as he was immediately offered his old job as manager of Chesterfield, who had just parted company with Bobby Marshall.
 Davison once again tried his formula of signing experienced players, with Dennis Westcott and Cyril Hatton arriving at Saltergate amongst others.
 He had to endure severe financial constraints with the club only being able to afford 14 full-time professionals.
-Despite this the team challenged for promotion, finishing sixth in Division Three North four seasons in succession.
+Despite this the team challenged for promotion, finishing sixth in the Third Division North four seasons in succession.
 Davison's youth policy also saw fruition when the youth team reached the final of the FA Youth Cup in 1956 with future World Cup winner Gordon Banks one of the stars.
 He was asked to manage the Third Division North side against the South in April 1957.
 Davison stepped down as Chesterfield manager in May 1958, at the age of 70, however he did continue to do some scouting for the club.

-After finally retiring, Teddy spent his latter years in Sheffield, passing away in February 1971 at the age of 83.
+After finally retiring, Davison spent his latter years in Sheffield and died in February 1971 at the age of 83.
 His legacy is that he probably made the biggest individual impact on Sheffield football of any person in history.